 Samoa has decimal currency based on the Tala (dollar) and Sene (cent).
 100 Sene = $1Tala.
 All major currencies are exchangeable in Samoa for Tala.
 Banking hours in Samoa are Monday to Friday from 9am to 3.30pm, with the exception of the ANZ Bank which is open until 3.30pm Wednesday and Thursday and 4pm on Fridays.
 Many shops in Apia and most hotels have EFTPOS access which accept Visa, MasterCard , JCB, AMEX and Cirrus.
 There is also a number of ANZ ATMs available.
 Some retailers will also take US, Australian and New Zealand dollars but you will need local currency at the markets and smaller shops including most petrol stations.

-Samoa has very volcanic and rocky islands which make for very scenic and beautiful beaches and coves.
+Samoa has very volcanic and rocky islands which make for very scenic and picturesque beaches and coves.
 Many beaches have small fales (huts) to give shade to visitors and you can swim and snorkel in the lagoon within the reef.
-Sun protection is necessary as the suns strength can be very deceptive.
+Sun protection (marine friendly if possible is absolutely necessary, as the suns strength can be very deceptive.
 Always make sure you apply a sunscreen.
 Nude or even topless bathing are not generally acceptable.